-In 2017, the total number of meetings of the Board of Directors, including regularly scheduled and special meetings, was eight.
-All of our directors attended at least 75% of the total number of meetings of the Board and the Committees on which they served during 2017.
+In 2018, the total number of meetings of the Board of Directors, including regularly scheduled and special meetings, was eight.
+All of our directors attended at least 75% of the total number of meetings of the Board and the Committees on which they served during 2018, except for Roger M. Widmann, who attended approximately 70% of such meetings, but missed the 75% threshold due to medical treatment.
 The Company requires all Board members to attend its Annual Meeting of Stockholders.
-All directors, other than Frederick D. Sturdivant, were present at the 2017 Annual Meeting of Stockholders held on May 18, 2017.
+All directors were present at the 2018 Annual Meeting of Stockholders held on May 17, 2018.